-This tense describes an action which has definitely ended in the past.
-It denotes an action completed at some point in the past before another action started.
-It generally compares two actions that took place in different time periods.
+This tense denotes an action which has been completed in the past before the occurence of another action.
+Action described by this tense is definitely ended in the past.
+This generally compares two actions that have taken place in two different time periods.

 E.g.: I had completed my assignment way before its deadline (arrived).

 E.g.: The rain had stopped when we came out.

 This tense describes an action that was ongoing for some time in the past.
 It is generally used to describe an action which was ongoing when an another action took place around the same time.

 E.g.: I was playing the guitar when Lakshmi walked into my room.